heathornJ/portfolio/README.md

     ![A screenshot of the changes to the about article when hovered](./images/abouthover.png)

 - The third section is the Projects section.
 This displays various projects that I have worked on.
-Currently, it houses templates as there are no projects currently available.
+Currently, it houses 2 projects, and a project template.

   ![A screenshot of the projects section](./images/projectssection.png)